DNNCommunity/DNNDocs/content/tutorials/troubleshooting/ts-too-many-redirects/index.md

 Go to each area and copy then paste the correct values.
 A typo in something like the URL or database username is super-easy to miss by looking at it.

+Be sure to review each of the following areas:

+* `connectionStrings` section of the web.config (includes database server, database name, username, and password)
+* `PortalAlias` database table
+* `DefaultPortalAlias` row in the `PortalSettings` database table
+* `PortalAliasMapping` row in the `PortalSettings` database table (the value usually should be `REDIRECT`, but may need to be changed to `NONE` or `CANONICALURL`)
+* HTTP and HTTPS website bindings in IIS

 This is the most common cause and solution for both the redirect and null errors.

 ### Invalid web.config